-As of release 1.973, If you enabled Monthly Data Plan, you will find a new widget on your Box's main screen.
+If you enabled Monthly Data Plan, you will find a new widget on your Box's main screen.
 It shows you how much data (and its percentage) has been used in your current month, and how many days are left in the cycle.

 Monthly Data Plan Alarm